-- 12. ADOPTS the revised guidance related to the designation of peatlands as wetlands of international importance included in Annex 1 to the present Resolution which replaces and supersedes Appendix E2 of the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) 2012 revision; - 13.
-URGES Contracting Parties to use the guidance in their consideration of potential peatland Ramsar Sites; and - 14.
-NOTES the case study included in Annex 2 to the present Resolution, related to the designation of a Wetland of International Importance that has contributed to better public awareness of the role of its peatland resource in relation to climate change mitigation.
+14. ADOPTS the Revised guidelines for identifying and designating peatlands related to the designation of peatlands as wetlands of international importance, which is included in Annex 1 to the present Resolution and replaces and supersedes Appendix E2 of the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (Ramsar, Iran, 1971) - 2012 revision;

+- 15. ENCOURAGES Contracting Parties to use all available remote sensing methods to help identify sites; - 16.
+URGES Contracting Parties to use the Revised guidelines in their consideration of potential peatland Ramsar Sites; and - 17.
+NOTES the case study included in Annex 2 to the present Resolution, related to the designation of a Wetland of International Importance that has contributed to better public awareness of the role of its peatland resource in relation to climate change avoidance and mitigation.